Our Approach

 - Cardiac catheterization: In some cases, you may need cardiac catheterization.
 During this procedure, a doctor inserts a tube into an artery in the groin.
 The tube runs up to the heart so the doctor can take a tissue sample.

-The heart has some give and take.
-But the larger the heart muscle grows, the less flexible it becomes.
+The larger the muscle grows the less flexible it becomes.
 That inflexibility reduces its ability to pump blood.

 - Anemia